All Episodes

 They're living for one moment.

-They're living for the election returns tomorrow night that proclaim Obama the winner so that they can feel like they have had their revenge against Bush because they have been they've hated this guy since they think he stole the election in 2000.
+They're living for the election returns tomorrow night to proclaim Obama the winner so that they can feel like they have had their revenge against Bush because they've hated this guy since they think he stole the election in 2000.

-I find this it's shocking that when I speak to liberal friends, and there's a lot of good work to be done by all of us liberals, Republicans, conservatives in cities, communities, everybody.
+I find this shocking that when I speak to liberal friends and there's a lot of good work to be done by all of us, liberals, Republicans, conservatives in cities, communities, everybody.

-But when I when they talk about Bush, it is hate.
+But when they talk about Bush, it is hate.

 I hate him.

-And I have yet to hear a Republican say, I hate Obama.
+And I have yet to hear a Republicans say, I hate Obama.

-But it is a it's kind it's a way of relating to people.
+But it's a way of relating to people.

 I mean, you're dealing with people here who are emotionally unhinged.